pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 This type of query, while complex, relays important information in a concise and meaningful way.

 Finally, when looking at the above table, there are three columns named `name`.
-You can create aliases for columns
+You can create aliases for columns.

 ```SQL
 SELECT